alphagov/govuk-content-metadata/bulk_inference_pipeline/README.md

 Please modify the script (`config_vm/startup_script_vm_gce.sh`) if you need a different docker image to be launched.

 The inference pipeline is now scheduled to run according to the schedule specified in `config_vm/create_schedule_policy_vm.sh`; modify the schedule if needed.
 No manual actions needed.

+Every time you modify anything in the start-up script, you'll need to re-add it to the VM instance using step (3).

 # 4. (Optional) Monitor the start-up script and execution of the docker image